heyx3/Bplus.jl/README.md

 ### Utilities

 A dumping ground for all sorts of convenience functions and macros.

+Detailed info can be found [in this document](docs/Utilities.md).
 Here are some of the most interesting ones:

 * `PRNG`: An alternative to Julia's various `AbstractRNG`'s which is more suitable for aesthetic, short-term use-cases such as procedural generation (where you might spin up one PRNG for every pixel).
 An immutable version `ConstPRNG` is also provided, as mutable structs are almost always heap-allocated and therefore bad for tight loops.
 * `@bp_check(condition, error_msg...)`, a run-time test that raises `error()` if the expression is false.
 Is **not** an assert; it always runs.